-The City is addressing affordable housing barriers in a variety of ways including the support of new affordable housing developments, entry cost assistance to first time homebuyers through down payment assistance and participation in a community land trust, tenant and homeowner education and support services, and rehabilitation assistance.
+The City is addressing affordable housing barriers in a variety of ways including the support of new affordable housing developments.
+In February 2024 one developer received approval for a mixed-use apartment project, the developer will dedicate roughly 2/3 of the units will be affordable to households earning 80% of the area median income.
+In addition, the city will aid first time homebuyers with down payment assistance and partner with community land trust for purchases for approved buyers.
+Partner with sub grantees that provide tenant and homeowner education and support services, and rehabilitation assistance.
 The City is closely involved with researching and addressing impediments to fair housing.
 The City uses some of its CDBG funding to support HOME Line, a tenant advocacy and hotline organization.
-Finally, the City works with and supports developers to include affordable housing in their developments.
+Finally, the City has a Tax Increment Financing (TIF): Program that offers funds to be used to provide a direct subsidy to a particular housing project or they can also be used to promote affordable housing by setting aside a portion of TIF.

 The City will continue to support currently operating programs as well as participating in regional opportunities to address affordable housing issues.
-The City will continue to assist with making housing affordable citywide.
+The City of Plymouth is committed to addressing these barriers through its Inclusionary Housing policy which encourages developers to create affordable housing units and mixed-income projects citywide.